 • 1 glue stick

-• Headphone set with a microphone for use with Rosetta Stone (It must have a USB plug to connect to the computer.) – Clearly labeled with child’s name [such as: Logitech-Headset-H390-Noise-Cancelling]
+• Headphone set with a microphone for use with Rosetta Stone (It must have a USB plug to connect to the computer.) – Please clearly label with child’s name.
+Logitech-Headset-H390-Noise-Cancelling

 • New American Bible (one-time purchase in sixth grade but used in seventh and eighth grade)